-During its implementation, GENDERACTION was established and made contact with more than 90 individuals from the EC and its bodies, 54 members of the European Parliament and its services, 11 representatives of ERA stakeholders, and 10 other European umbrella organisations.
-GENDERACTION also cooperated actively with many Horizon 2020 projects.
+During its implementation, GENDERACTION has established and made contact with more than 90 individuals from the EC and its bodies, 54 members of the European Parliament and its services, 11 representatives of ERA stakeholders, and 10 other European umbrella organisations.
+GENDERAC-TION also cooperated actively with many Horizon 2020 projects.